ryelle/One-Page-Layout/README.md

 Taxonomy archives are trickier.
 They're wrapped in `archive-before` and `archive-after`.
 The placeholders in `archive-before` are 1: an ID, 2: the taxonomy being displayed, 3: the name of this taxonomy.
 Each post in the archive is displayed with `archive-template` (content.php, again).
 It'll only display `archive-count` posts.
 Note: does not take into account non-post post types.

 Lastly, custom links are output from a format string; 1: an ID, 2: the URL, 3: link title, and 4: description.

+### How to set up (in WordPress)

+Create a new menu with the pages/posts/categories etc that you want on your front page.
+Set this menu to the "One Page Layout" menu location (theme devs can rename this).

 ### Displaying your layout